evgenyneu/Auk/README.md

 ## Remote image unit testing

 One can simulate and verify remote image download in your unit tests.
 Please refer to the [moa unit testing manual](https://github.com/evgenyneu/moa/wiki/Unit-testing-with-Moa) for more information.
+Add `import moa` to your source code if you used Carthage or CocoaPods setup methods.

 ```Swift